patient-31/mdcalc/mindset/README.md

  factor_finder find factors of an inputted number in the main function of factor_finder.c

- This system is related to other work but is a number system, and so the copyright statements are a safeguard for other reasons, i am not a lawyer, im also not angry.
+ This system is related to other work but is a number system, and so the copyright statements are a safeguard for other reasons, i am not a lawyer.